Hayley Raso

 Raso began her senior career with Canberra United in 2011, and was part of the side that won the 2011–12 W-League.
 Since then, she had played for various clubs in the W-League and the NWSL before playing in the Women's Super League.
 She joined Manchester City after she was released by Everton on 17 August 2021.
+On 27 May 2023, it was announced Raso was leaving Women's Super League club Manchester City.

 Raso has played on the Australian women's national soccer team, the Matildas, since 2012 and had represented the national team in the 2019 FIFA Women's World Cup and the 2020 Summer Olympics.
 She previously played for the under-20 national team, the Young Matildas.

+Raso was shortlisted alongside her Australian teammate Sam Kerr, for the international Ballon d'Or Féminin 2023.

+Early life

+Raso was born and raised on the Gold Coast.
+She played junior football for Palm Beach and attended Emmanuel College throughout her schooling.
+She studied paramedicine at the Queensland University of Technology.

 Club career

 Canberra United

 Raso was invited to train with the Queensland Academy of Sport, but this did not result in her being awarded a scholarship.
 Instead, after a successful trial, Raso signed for Canberra United during the 2011–12 W-League season.
 She made seven league appearances for Canberra that season, and was part of the squad that won the W-League following a victory over Brisbane Roar in the grand final.

 Raso remained with Canberra for the 2012–13 season, and scored her first senior goal in a 5–0 victory over Newcastle Jets on 27 October 2012.
 She played for Canberra in the International Women's Club Championship, but despite scoring the second goal of her career, she was unable to prevent her team from losing 4–3 to NTV Beleza in the third-place playoff.
 Raso ended the season having scored four goals in ten league games for Canberra.